-For general requirements on collaborative research, teacher research, lecture-recital, or professional portfolio consult the "Academic Regulations" section.
+For general requirements on collaborative research, consult the "Academic Regulations" section.

 The comprehensive examination will be of the essay type, consisting of several broad question areas.
 It is designed to evaluate the student's competency in written expression and the ability to reason.
 In addition, the student's knowledge of and ability to apply specific theory and research relating to his/her area of study will be evaluated.
 The grading system for the evaluation of the comprehensive examination will be pass(P)/not pass (NP).
 Two of the three members of the committee must agree for a "Pass" grade.